Allan Fallah: Refereeing

 After his retirement as a player, Fallah became a NRL referee/touch judge.
 He officiated in 87 NRL games, 3 State of Origins and two internationals.
 He was involved in two incidents that gained press attention.
 In the first, where Fallah was a touch judge, coach Chris Anderson described referee Rod Lawrence's performance as, "fucking disgraceful," when he encountered the officials at half-time of a match.
 In the second, there was confusion over whether a conversion should have been awarded when one touch judge raised a flag and another did not.

 Retirement

 Fallah remained involved in rugby league after his retirement.
-He coached at the Gymea Technology High School where he taught and represented NSW and Australia in Oztag at an over-45s level, alongside former teammate Trevor Cogger.
+He is on the board of Wests Football Club.
+He also coached at the Gymea Technology High School where he taught, as well as Endeavour Sports High School and Sylvania High School.
+He represented NSW and Australia in Oztag at Masters level, alongside former teammate Trevor Cogger.

 Current

-Allan Fallah currently teaches physical education at Endeavour Sports High School in Sydney, New South Wales.
+Allan Fallah currently teaches physical education at Endeavour Sports High School and Sylvania High School in Sydney, New South Wales.
+He is a committee member of Wests old boys and on the Wests Football club board of directors.